 Step 8: Once TWRP has been installed successfully, reboot into TWRP.
 If you don’t see the TWRP boot splash, flash it again.

 Step 9: Once into TWRP, you will see the screen to allow system modifications.
 Allow or confirm only if you are going to root your device; otherwise you will trigger dm-verity and won’t be unable to boot.

 Note: If you are going to root your device and follow the rest of these steps, then it is safe to swipe right and enable modifications.

-Note: If you don’t see any data in your internal storage, you can still transfer the files listed above using OTG or USB flash drive.
+Note: If you don’t see any data in your internal storage, you can still transfer the Magisk zip listed above using USB OTG or USB flash drive.
 Mount it from advanced settings in TWRP.

-Step 10: From TWRP, tap on “Install” and go to the file location of “SuperSU 2.79 SR3 or later” and swipe right to flash.
+Step 13: Again from TWRP home, tap on “Install” and go to the file location of Magisk zip, select, and swipe right to flash.

-The booting procedure may take around 5-10 minutes.
-Once you are in you can enjoy root access on Galaxy S7 (Edge) Nougat firmware.
-If the system doesn’t boot up for a long time, then go to this link to troubleshoot.
+The booting procedure may take longer around 5-10 minutes.
+Once your device gets past the boot animation, your device is successfully rooted.
+If the system doesn’t boot up for a long time, then go to this link for troubleshooting.

 Open up the Magisk Manager app.
 If not found, the install it from the Magisk post in download section.
 Start granting root permissions via Magisk Manager app.